dojo/docs/dojo/clone.rst

   // clone an array
   var newarray = dojo.clone(["a","b","c"]);

 Often times, you want to clone a DOM Node.
-The easiest way to locate a DOM Node is `byId <dojo/byId>`_, though consideration to change the id after cloning is required (id's are unique, and should be used as such)
+The easiest way to locate a DOM Node is :ref:`byId <dojo/byId>`, though consideration to change the id after cloning is required (id's are unique, and should be used as such)

 .. code-block :: javascript
   :linenos: